pgleghorn/DockerSites/README.md

 ### Usage - Docker:

-1. Install docker
+1. Install docker and docker-compose
 2. Clone this repository, e.g. git clone https://github.com/pgleghorn/VagrantSites.git
-3. Edit runDockerBuild.sh and change the values of ORACLE_USER and ORACLE_PASSWORD to provide your own.
+3. Set environment variables ORACLE_USER and ORACLE_PASSWORD with your oracle credentials.
-4. Edit config.sh and change required params
+4. Edit config.sh and change any required params
-5. Build the docker image with:  ./buildDockerImage.sh
+5. Build the docker images with:  ./buildDockerImage.sh
-6. Run the container with:  docker -p9191:9191 run vs
+6. Edit docker-compose.yml and define the instances to startup (e.g. editorial:5001, and delivery:5002)

-To reach Sites you will need to add a local hosts mapping to point value of $V_HOSTNAME (e.g. v50) to localhost.
+6. Startup with: docker-compose up

-Since Sites needs to know at install-time which host:port it lives at, using docker port mapping to set a different port will not work, Sites will redirect to the port it knows.
+To reach Sites you will need to add a local hosts mapping to point to the hostname(s) selected in docker-compose.yml.
+Note that since Sites needs to know at install-time which host:port it lives at, using docker port mapping to set a different host vs container port will not work, Sites will redirect the user to the port it knows about.

 ### Todo